How to Install Jenkins on Ubuntu (18.04, 20.04, and 22.04 Versions)

 As soon as a developer commits any change to the shared repository, Jenkins will immediately trigger a build and immediately notify users in case of an error, which is an example of continuous integration.

-With Jenkins, users can also set post-build tests – unit tests, performance tests, acceptance tests – in an automated manner.
+With Jenkins, users can also set post-build tests – unit tests, performance tests, and acceptance tests – in an automated manner.
 Whenever a successful build occurs, Jenkins performs these tests and generates a report, which is an example of continuous delivery.

 Other than that, the main advantages of Jenkins are as follows: